vmware-archive/push-android/README.md

 Simple Demo Application
 -----------------------

-The Simple Demo Application is an example of the simplest application possible that uses the Omnia Push Client SDK.
+The Simple Demo Application is an example of the simplest application possible that uses the Pivotal CF Push Client SDK.
 At this time, it only demonstrates how to register for push notifications.

 This demo application registers for push notifications in the Activity object in order to make it easier to display the